Triad Stage cancels show just before opening. Regional theater faces financial worries

-GREENSBORO — Triad Stage has put a pause on its season just before the opening of a stage play by one of the writers of NBC's "This is Us."
+GREENSBORO — Triad Stage has put a pause on its operations just before the opening of a stage play by one of the writers of NBC’s “This is Us.”

 The professional regional theater stopped selling tickets to shows “while we examine all options available to our organization at this time,” according to a letter to patrons.